 Finding a mentor may be one of the most important things you can do to launch your career.
-As a fresh graduate, having a mentor to help and guide you through experiences they’ve already been through can be very beneficial.
+As a fresh Graduate, having a mentor to help and guide you through experiences they’ve already been through can be very beneficial.
 Find someone who you admire in their personality, character, and veterinary approach.
-Everyone has their own strengths and weaknesses, and you can learn a lot by talking and watching your mentor.
+Everyone has their own strengths and weaknesses, and you can learn a lot by talking with and watching your mentor.
 They may be able to connect you with other great mentors or even help you land your next career step.

 Collaborating on ideas and new techniques not only benefits you, but it benefits the entire industry.
 People can learn a lot from exchanging thoughts between each other.
-For example, maybe your mentor hasn’t heard of a new surgery technique that you recently learned about in school.
+For example, maybe your mentor hasn’t heard of a new surgery technique that you recently learned about in Veterinary school.
 You have the opportunity to share your knowledge as well.
 Both parties are gaining valuable insight, and the possibilities become endless.
 Continue to find mentors and leaders in the veterinary industry who can help you on your path to success.
 You’ll find lifelong friendships and incredible knowledge among these mentors.
 One day down the road they may be a great reference or be able to connect you with new job opportunities…and one day you will find yourself mentoring others.

 Keep in Contact with Graduating Classmates

 Along the lines of networking, keeping in contact with graduating classmates falls into this category as well.
 As you begin your career, you and your classmates can learn a lot from each other.
 Having a network of like-minded professionals from the school you graduated from creates a strong resource for you all.
 You’ve shared the same instructors, learned the same material, and overall tackled and completed a very tough program.